apache/skywalking/docs/en/setup/backend/backend-storage.md

 ```
 All connection related settings, including host, rpcPort, username, and password are found in `application.yml`.
 Please ensure that iotdb version >= 0.12.3.

-**Notice**: Since IoTDB doesn't support insert null value now, it will transform null to empty string when preparing insert request.
-Therefore, oap server will never get null value in the response to query requests from IoTDB server.

 ## More storage extension solutions
 Follow the [Storage extension development guide](../../guides/storage-extention.md)
 in the [Project Extensions document](../../guides/README.md#project-extensions).